hphelion/docs.hpcloud.com/apispecs/maas/hpcloud-maas-api.md

 Places restrictions on the namespace to further narrow what is monitored.

-*Note: each Dimension type can only be used once per call.*
+*Note: each Dimension type can only be used once per call.
+Currently all 3 types are required to be used for compute dimensions.*

 *Supported Compute Dimensions*

-+ instance_id
++ instance_id (compute instance id)
++ az (zone)
++ instance_uuid (nova instance unique id)

 ##### 2.1.2.3 Metrics #### {#Metrics}